The Cygnus X-1 Puzzle: Implications of X-ray Polarization Measurements in the Soft and Hard States on the Properties of the Accretion Flow and the Emission Mechanisms: Implications of the X-ray polarization results

-Following AB98, we characterize the thickness of the pair atmosphere with the vertical thickness $t_{\rm z_{\rm max}}\,=\,\int_0^{z_{\rm max}}\,n_{\rm e}(z)\,\sigma_{\rm T}\,dz$ (all quantities in the stationary reference frame).
-For a pair atmosphere with $t_{\rm z_{\rm max}}\,=\,3$, AB98 infers a velocity profile with $\beta$ increasing from 0.36 to 0.705 along the flow.
-AB98 showed that the effect can lead to very strong polarizations parallel to the velocity of the plasma, and invoked it to explain the parallel polarization of the optical emission from Active Galactic Nuclei (AGN).
+AB98 shows that the Comptonization in such mildly relativistic outflows leads to a strong polarization parallel to the outflow velocity and invokes the effect to explain the polarization of the optical emission from active galactic nuclei (AGN) parallel to the direction of their radio outflows. \citet{2023ApJ...949L..10P} invoked an outflowing corona to explain the strong polarization of the Cyg X-1 hard state emission.

+In the case of the Cyg X-1 discussed here, the pair layer could be created as a consequence of magnetic reconnection or turbulence driven by the Keplerian shear stresses or by stresses from the accretion disk torquing the tenuous plasma above the accretion disk.
+Furthermore, dissipation of BZ Poynting flux could play a role.
+Once created, the pairs accelerate owing to the Compton rocket effect and the radiation pressure.

-The same effect may operate not only in the corona dominated hard state of Cyg X-1 but also in the thermally dominated soft state.
-As long as reconnection establishes a pair plasma, it will accelerate, and, reprocessing the thermal emission, will strongly impact the polarization direction and degree.
-As mentioned above, standard accretion disk modeling predicts that passing the accretion disk emission through the accretion disk atmosphere hardens the spectrum by the hardening factor of $\sim$1.7.
-These calculations assume that the atmosphere is anchored to the disk via the gravity of the ions.
+In the standard thin disk model, the accretion disk atmosphere hardens the energy spectrum from the accretion disk by the hardening factor of $\sim$1.7 \citep{1995ApJ...445..780S,2019ApJ...874...23D}.
+This result follows for stationary electron-ion accretion disk atmospheres that are kept in place by the gravity of the ions.
 In a variation of the standard model, \citet{2024ApJ...962..101Z,2024ApJ...967L...9Z} discuss that a warm (but not outflowing) optically thick Comptonization layer would impact the X-ray energy spectra and the inferred black hole spin estimates.
-In the scenario proposed here, the standard electron ion atmosphere may still be present, but a Compton thick layer of pairs is added - which - unimpeded by the weight and inertia of ions accelerate owing to the Compton rocket and the radiation pressure effects.
+In the scenario proposed here, the standard electron ion atmosphere may still be present, but a Compton thick layer of pairs is added.
+The pairs, unimpeded by the weight and inertia of ions, accelerate owing to the Compton rocket and radiation pressure effects.

-In the soft state, the pair plasma has the Compton temperature \citep{1981ApJ...249..422K} equaling the temperature of the black body disk emission.
-The main difference of the soft and hard state is that in the hard state the pair plasma gains additional internal energy, i.e., bulk plasmoid motion and/or microscopic motion which could be caused by reconnection happening in a different regime in the hard state than in the soft state \citep{2008ApJ...688..555G}, or by a reconfiguration of the accretion flow.
+The polarization of the X-rays in both the soft state and the hard state might thus be affected by Comptonization in a mildly relativistically moving outflow.
+In the soft state the pair plasma has the Compton temperature \citep{1981ApJ...249..422K} of the possibly diluted blackbody emission of the underlying geometrically thin, optically thick accretion disk emission.
+In the hard state, the pair plasma gains additional internal energy, i.e., bulk plasmoid motion and/or motion on all scales from turbulence.
+The state transition could be caused by reconnection happening in a different regime \citep{2008ApJ...688..555G} as a consequence of a reconfiguration of the accretion flow.